 An interesting flavor Aronia berries, we loved trying them out in this Aronia Berry Cocktail!

-We love working with locally grown and produced products to develop our cocktails, so when Whole Foods Market approached us to develop a summer cocktail promotion for their cafe featuring locally grown produce and products from their store, we jumped at the chance.
+We love working with locally grown and produced products to develop our cocktails.
+Whole Foods Market approached us to develop a summer cocktail promotion for their cafe.
+They wanted to feature locally grown produce and products from their store, so of course we jumped at the chance.

-We previously have worked with Whole Foods Market to come up with a cocktail and a punch for the holidays and both drinks were big hits, so having the chance to make a summer cocktail was an exciting challenge, especially when they said they would like to promote aronia berries grown on a local farm, Sawmill Hollow Farms.
+We previously have worked with Whole Foods Market to come up with a cocktail and a punch for the holidays and both drinks were big hits.
+Having the chance to make a summer cocktail was an exciting challenge.
+Especially when they said they would like to promote aronia berries grown on a local farm, Sawmill Hollow Farms.

 After a whole bunch of experimentation and recipe testing, we found an excellent summer cocktail, the Aronia Sour!